rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	Worker1: received [0.7]
 	Worker3: received []
 	Worker2: received []
-	->  [5]: [None, None, None, None] # printing yields no return value, hence that empty list, "wait=False" argument to sendCommand would suppress it
+	->  [5]: [None, None, None, None] # printing yields no return value, hence that empty list of returns, "wait=False" argument to sendCommand would suppress it

 Explicit initialization from python script